Powerboat Collisions | Swimmers Hit by Boats | Jet Ski Accidents | Boat Flips | Alcohol-Related Accidents

 When you or someone you love is hurt in a boating or watercraft accident, you need an experienced lawyer to help you get full and fair compensation.
 The results-oriented personal injury attorneys at Bailey & Galyen offer a free initial consultation.
 We handle all boating accident lawsuits on a contingent fee basis.
 You won’t pay any legal fees unless we get compensation for your losses.

-We offer proven counsel in boating accident claims across Texas, with offices in Arlington, Bedford, Burleson, Carrollton, Dallas, Fort Worth, Grapevine, Houston, Mansfield, Mesquite, Midland/Odessa, Plano, Texarkana, and Weatherford.
+We offer proven counsel in boating accident claims across Texas and Arkansas including Arlington, Bedford, Burleson, Carrollton, Dallas, Fayetteville, Fort Worth, Houston, Little Rock, Mansfield, Mesquite, Midland/Odessa, Plano, Texarkana and Weatherford.